 Reasons for Rejection by Literary Agents – Prejudice?

-And that’s the very definition of prejudice.
+That’s the definition of prejudice.

 Lack of Commercial Appeal or Relatability

-One reason for rejection by literary agents and publishers is a book’s lack of commercial appeal or relatability.
+One reason for rejection by literary agents and publishers is a lack of commercial appeal or relatability.
 Simply put, some authors work hard to write in a broad, inclusive way.
 They’re very conscious of their prospective readers, and they labor to make their writing understandable and of interest to as many people as possible.
 The opposite of that approach is “preaching to the choir”.
 That’s what authors do when they include content or write in a style that will only (or primarily) appeal to members of the minority or subculture represented in their work.
-In political terms, you might think of this as “appealing to one’s base”, giving little thought or consideration to those who don’t already understand or appreciate your position.
+In political terms, you might think of this as “only appealing to one’s base”, or, giving little thought or consideration to those who don’t already understand or appreciate your views or position.

 If you’re a male or female author and you want the opposite gender to read your book, is it written in a way that will attract both sexes?
 And, are you keenly aware of those things in your book that will elicit a negative reaction from the opposite sex?
 Here’s another example.
-If you’re a faith-based person, do you want your book to appeal primarily to the mainstream, or people who already share your beliefs; and, is your book truly written to achieve that effect?
-Similarly, if your writing is multicultural, do you want your book to be of interest to people who don’t share your ethnicity; and, have you written your book in a way that will really have that appeal?
+If you’re a faith-based person, do you want your book to appeal primarily to the mainstream, or people who already share your beliefs; and, is your book written to achieve that effect?
+Similarly, if your writing is multicultural, do you want your book to be of interest to people who don’t share that ethnicity; and, have you written your book in a way that it will have that appeal?

 Lack of Curiosity or Interest